French submarine Perle (1935)

 Perle was a Saphir-class submarine built for the French Navy in the mid-1930s.
 Laid down in 1931, she was launched in July 1935 and commissioned in March 1937.
 In November 1942, after Operation Torch, Perle joined the Allied fleet.
-While returning from refitting in the United States, Perle was mistaken for a U-boat by an aircraft from the British ship Empire MacCallum and sunk.
+While returning from refitting in the United States, Perle was mistaken for a U-boat by an aircraft from the British Merchant Aircraft Carrier Empire MacCallum and sunk.